 Adopt4Life–Ontario’s Adoptive Parent Association, is a community of people with lived experience of adoption, that strengthens and empowers parents to achieve permanency for children so that they reach their full potential.
-We believe that all adoptive, kinship and customary care parents have a right to advocacy, support and guidance throughout their lifelong journey.
+We believe that all adoptive parents, and kinship and customary caregivers have a right to advocacy, support and guidance throughout their lifelong journey.

 We are committed to developing and maintaining a locally and culturally representative Parent2Parent Support Network for adoptive parents and all those providing permanency to children, offering group and individualized support for their needs.
-Individualized support that includes developing transition plans at various points in the adoption journey, such as at placement, to school, to a new community, through divorce, or the addition of a new sibling, or advocacy with CAS, school, community service providers, or medical and mental health services.Importantly, Adopt4Life works closely with local Ontario Children’s Aid Societies, FNMI Child and Family Well Being agencies, the Ministry of Children & Youth Services, the Ontario Child Advocate, the Office of the Children’s Lawyer and other adoption affiliated and partner organizations to provide resources and adoption education programs, including those that are culturally appropriate, to link families with needed connections and resources, helping them along their journey so their children can reach their full potential.
+Individualized support that includes developing transition plans at various points in the adoption journey, such as at placement, to school, to a new community, through divorce, or the addition of a new sibling, or advocacy with CAS, school, community service providers, or medical and mental health services.Importantly, Adopt4Life works closely with local Ontario Children’s Aid Societies, FNMI Child and Family Well Being agencies, the Ministry of Children, Community and Social Services, the Ontario Child Advocate, the Office of the Children’s Lawyer and other adoption affiliated and partner organizations and other adoption affiliated and partner organizations to provide resources and adoption education programs, including those that are culturally appropriate, to link families with needed connections and resources, helping them along their journey so their children can reach their full potential.

 Benefits: n/a at this time